lmc2179/lmc2179.github.io/drafts/distributional_effects.md

 ## The group averages and average treatment effect hide a lot of information

-We often compute the mean, difference of means, and their standard errors

-This does not tell us about the shape of the distribution, and does not allow comparison of distribution shapes
+Data analysts often spend a lot of time thinking about means.
+What's the revenue per customer?
+What's the average time spent to service incoming requests?
+How large was the average treatment effect in my A/B test?
+We do this with good reason - if we are consistently running A/B tests that increase the revenue per customer (or whatever our favorite metric is), we'll end up reaching our organization's goals.
+Nonetheless, thinking only about the average effect leaves out a lot of valuable information about the shape of the distribution, and does not allow comparison of distribution shapes

-Single digit summaries of shape (variance, skewness, kurtosis) his details of shape; they describe a single attribute of the shape
+Single digit summaries of shape (variance, skewness, kurtosis) hide details of shape; they describe a single attribute of the shape

 A deeper understanding of the shape comes from looking at the quantiles; the inverse of the quantile curve is the CDF

 ```python
 from matplotlib import pyplot as plt